andreastif/steps/README.md

 The purpose of v2 is instead to expand on the first version and also make use the children prop to render input from the user into a component.

-The project makes use of the new react-router-dom (6.4+) for some basic routing.
+The project makes use of react-router-dom for some basic routing.

 ## Images